p-grant/data_analysis_portfolio/superstore_analysis_report.md

   - Sub-Category
   - Product Name

-I used pivot tables in Excel to gather the necessary information for  each table and then saved each sheet as a separate CSV file.
+I used pivot tables in Excel to gather the necessary information for  each table and then saved each sheet as a separate CSV File.
+Next, I needed to use a Jupyter Notebook to rearrange the pivot table data into a table that can be uploaded into a SQL database.
 ## Analyzing the Data
 ## Visualizing the Data